alexsabine/CRR/README.md

 ---

-## Axioms
+## Five Commitments

-1. **Čencov uniqueness.** The Fisher information metric is the unique (up to scale) Riemannian metric on statistical manifolds invariant under sufficient statistics.
-This fixes the geometry.

-2. **Cramér–Rao attainment.** At rupture, the system saturates the Cramér–Rao bound: $C \cdot \Omega = 1$, where $\Omega = \sigma^2$ is the system's characteristic variance.

-3. **Two universal symmetry classes.**
-   - **Z₂** (bistable): $\Omega = 1/\pi$, threshold $C^* = \pi$, predicted $\text{CV} = 1/2\pi \approx 0.159$
-   - **SO(2)** (rotational): $\Omega = 1/2\pi$, threshold $C^* = 2\pi$, predicted $\text{CV} = 1/4\pi \approx 0.080$
-   - The ratio between symmetry classes is exactly **2**.

-4. **σ = ½ at rupture.** The Dirac delta distributes unit mass at the rupture boundary → Bernoulli(½) → Wijsman attainment → $\sigma(C^*) = 1/2$ universally → $\text{CV} = \Omega/2$.

-5. **Maximum entropy regeneration.** After rupture, the system reconstructs via Jaynes MaxEnt: $\exp(C/\Omega)$ weights which memories are accessible.
-Small Ω → rigid reconstitution.
-Large Ω → transformative renewal.
+Any persistent, finite, adaptive system must satisfy these:

+**1. Persistence implies accumulation.** A system that persists must accumulate patterns that work, reducing surprise in its eco-niche. $L(x,\tau) \geq 0$ is the Fisher–Rao speed on the statistical manifold — the rate of coherence accumulation.
+The integral over the system's past makes CRR distinctively non-Markovian: the present state depends on the accumulated history of the current regime.

+**2. Finite capacity implies rupture.** No finite system can accumulate coherence without bound.
+At $C \cdot \Omega = 1$, accumulated arc length spans the manifold's full geodesic extent.
+The system has traversed all distinguishable states available to its current regime and must reorganise.
+The Dirac delta has zero temporal extension and carries exactly one unit of mass on the boundary between past and future.

+**3. Reconstruction is weighted by historical coherence.** After rupture, the system rebuilds from its own history.
+The exponential kernel $\exp(C/\Omega)$ is the maximum-entropy weighting consistent with a constraint on the expected value of $C$ — given only accumulated coherence and capacity, the distribution that maximises entropy takes the Boltzmann form, with $C$ as energy and $\Omega$ as temperature.
+The Heaviside $\Theta$ enforces causality.
+Because $d\Theta/dt = \delta$, the three CRR equations form a single dynamical system: the regeneration integral is the Green's function of the rupture operator.

+**4. The system has a characteristic variance.** $\Omega$ is fixed by the topology of the state space, not fitted.
+It simultaneously governs coherence capacity (how much can accumulate before rupture), rupture frequency (how often the system must reorganise), and memory breadth (which past moments dominate reconstruction).
+These are not three independent properties but a single geometric fact about the system's attractor topology.
+Small $\Omega$: the memory kernel peaks sharply and the system reconstitutes the same patterns (habit, rigidity).
+Large $\Omega$: the kernel is flat and the system can reconstruct broadly (flexibility, exploration).

+**5. Rupture is a maximum-entropy event.** At rupture, the system occupies the maximum-entropy state consistent with its symmetry class.
+A bistable system at rupture is maximally uncertain about which state comes next; a rotational system at rupture has no preferred phase.
+This converts geometric structure into specific numerical predictions.

 ---

+## Fixing Ω from Geometry

+The five commitments leave one degree of freedom — the value of Ω — which must be fixed by the system's structure alone.
+For systems whose internal states parametrise probability distributions (which, under the FEP, includes any system with a Markov blanket), the arena of coherence accumulation is a statistical manifold. Čencov's uniqueness theorem constrains the metric to the Fisher information metric, and the geodesic structure fixes the maximum arc length.

+Two fundamental manifold topologies:

+- **Z₂ (bistable).** The Bernoulli manifold, parametrised by $p \in [0,1]$, has Fisher–Rao geodesic diameter $\pi$.
+The manifold is an interval, not a loop — the system cannot return without retracing the same geodesic. $\ell_{Z_2} = \pi$, hence $\Omega_{Z_2} = 1/\pi \approx 0.318$ and $C^* = \pi$.
+Predicted CV $= 1/2\pi \approx 0.159$.

+- **SO(2) (rotational).** The circular manifold $S^1$ has circumference $2\pi$.
+The system exhausts its configuration by completing one full cycle. $\ell_{SO(2)} = 2\pi$, hence $\Omega_{SO(2)} = 1/2\pi \approx 0.159$ and $C^* = 2\pi$.
+Predicted CV $= 1/4\pi \approx 0.080$.

+The ratio between classes is exactly **2** — a topological invariant independent of any physical parameters.

+---

 ## Precision Architecture: Z₂ Sensory, SO(2) Prior

-CRR assigns symmetry classes to the precision channels of Active Inference — and the assignment is not arbitrary.
-It falls out of graph topology.
+The symmetry assignment to Active Inference's precision channels was not imposed by analogy — it was found in the graph topology of a network simulation.

-In any network of Markov-blanketed agents, **edges** are statistical boundaries that alternate between two regimes of influence — Z₂ dynamics. **Nodes** are internal models that traverse a continuous cycle of belief updating — SO(2) dynamics.
-This maps directly:
+In any graph of Markov-blanketed agents, an **edge** is a statistical boundary that alternates between two regimes of influence: inside-dominant or outside-dominant.
+Two states, one boundary — Z₂ dynamics.
+A **node** is an internal model that traverses a continuous cycle of belief updating: perceive, predict, act, update.
+A closed loop with no endpoint — SO(2) dynamics.

+The assignment follows:

-- **Z₂ → sensory precision** (likelihood).
-Higher Ω = more permeable blanket.
-Fast, frequent, shallow updates.
-The system stays responsive to evidence.
+- **Z₂ → sensory (likelihood) precision.** Edges are blanket states. $\Omega_{Z_2} = 1/\pi$ — higher variance, more permeable boundary.
+The system stays responsive to incoming evidence.
+Fast ruptures, frequent updates, shallow precision gain per event.

-- **SO(2) → prior precision** (transition model).
-Lower Ω = more stable internal model.
-Slow, rare, deep updates.
-The system maintains coherent beliefs.
+- **SO(2) → prior (transition) precision.** Nodes are generative models. $\Omega_{SO(2)} = 1/2\pi$ — lower variance, more stable internal model.
+The system maintains coherent beliefs across time.
+Slow ruptures, rare updates, deep precision gain per event.

-The factor of 2 between Ω values (1/π vs 1/2π) is the geometric cost of revising priors versus updating sensory estimates.
-Sensory channels rupture ~2× as often as prior channels, but prior ruptures carry ~2× the precision gain.
-The totals balance exactly — a conservation law that holds across environment topologies, weight functions, and noise levels (precision-gain ratio = 1.003, 95% CI [1.000, 1.005]).
+Three independent lines of evidence converge on this assignment:

+1. **Graph structure.** Edges alternate (Z₂); nodes cycle (SO(2)).
+The symmetry classes are inherited from the roles the channels play in the network.

+2. **Permeability.** The regeneration kernel $\exp(C/\Omega)$ entails that higher Ω produces a flatter memory kernel (broad, flexible, permeable).
+Under the FEP, the Markov blanket must be receptive to sensory states; the internal model must maintain stability.
+Since $\Omega_{Z_2} > \Omega_{SO(2)}$, graph-structural and functional arguments converge.

+3. **Falsifiability.** Reversing the assignment (SO(2) → sensory, Z₂ → prior) produces measurably different dynamics: sensory ruptures become rare (modal 1 per prior cycle, versus 3), and the prior channel becomes irregular ($B = -0.16$ vs $-0.33$).
+The reversed assignment predicts that sensory updates are rarer than prior updates — contradicting the FEP's requirement that the blanket be responsive to evidence.

+The primary empirical finding is **phase-gating**: the π/2π partition produces a strongly non-uniform phase relationship between channels ($\chi^2 = 8{,}041$, $p < 10^{-100}$) that determines whether each update drives learning or action.
+Both channels process equal total precision gain per unit time (ratio = 1.003, 95% CI [1.000, 1.005]) — a conservation law that holds across environment topologies, weight functions, and noise levels.
+The Z₂ channel makes many small updates; the SO(2) channel makes few large ones.
+The factor of 2 sets the exchange rate between frequency and grain size.

-The primary finding is **phase-gating**: the π/2π partition produces a strongly non-uniform phase relationship between channels (χ² = 8,041) that determines whether each update drives learning or action.
-This is structurally compatible with empirical findings on neuromodulatory timing — Jang et al. (2026) showed that relative timing, not magnitude, determines whether dopamine promotes reinforcement learning or movement vigour.
-CRR recovers this partition from geometry alone.
+This is structurally compatible with Jang et al. (2026), who showed that relative timing, not magnitude, determines whether dopamine promotes reinforcement learning or movement vigour.
+CRR recovers the partition from geometry alone.

 ---